Administrative divisions of Florida: Counties

-Florida consists of 67 counties, with most of Florida's counties named for local or national political leaders.
+Florida has 67 counties, most of which are named for local or national political leaders.
 Some are named for Spanish explorers or conquistadors, marking the influence of 200 years of Spanish rule.
 Natural features of the region, including rivers, lakes, and flora, are also commonly used for county names.
 Florida has counties named for participants on both sides of Second Seminole War: Miami-Dade County is partially named for Francis L. Dade, a Major in the U.S. Army at the time; Osceola County is named for a Native American resistance leader during the war.

-Each county has officers considered "state" officers, which are elected locally, their offices and salaries paid locally, but who can be removed or replaced by the governor, and not locally.
-These are the Sheriff, State Attorney, Public Defender, Tax Collector, County Clerk, a county Appraiser who established the value of real estate for tax purposes, and county judges.
+Each county has officers considered "state" officers, who are elected locally and have their offices and salaries paid for locally, but who cannot be removed or replaced locally; only the state governor has that authority.
+These are the sheriff, state attorney, public defender, tax collector, county clerk, a county appraiser who established the value of real estate for tax purposes, and county judges.

 Each sheriff operates under Florida Statute 30.15.

-By State Law there is one school district comprising each of the counties in Florida.
+By state law there is one school district in each of the counties in Florida.

 To provide liquidity to counties when tax bills are not paid, Florida operates under the tax lien sale process, whereby liens are sold for the amount of back taxes, interest, and costs.
 In Florida, bidders bid on the rate of interest (beginning at 18%) they will accept; the bidder offering the lowest rate is awarded the tax lien certificate.
 Once a lien has been outstanding for approximately 22 months (technically, April 1 of the second year following the year when the tax lien was originally offered for sale), the tax lien holder may petition the circuit court (via the county tax collector) to begin the process for the tax deed sale of the property.

 Municipalities

 Municipalities in Florida may be called towns, cities, or villages, but there is no legal distinction between the different terms.
-Municipalities often have police departments, fire departments, and provide essential services such as water, waste collection, etc. In unincorporated areas of a county, the county itself provides these services.
+Municipalities often have police and fire departments, and provide essential services such as water, waste collection, etc. In unincorporated areas of a county, the county itself provides these services.
 Municipalities may also enter agreements with the county to have the county provide certain services.
 Each county has a sheriff who also tends to have concurrent jurisdiction with municipal police departments.